ChloeCodesThings/FakeCallWorkshop/README.md

 ### Add package.json file to Function

 Add a package.json file to your function.
-You can do this by navigating to the top-right corner of your function, and adding a file as pictured below:
+You can do this by navigating to the top-right corner of your function, and adding a file as pictured below (⚠️ Can't find it?
+The 'View Files' tab is collapsed- scroll *alllllll* the way to the right of your screen):

 ![](https://i.imgur.com/EWUt68c.png)